Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Web application: definition

 What is a web application?
-For the record, let's define the term.
-Simply put, a web application is a type of computer program installed on a web server and available through a web browser.
+Let's define the term.
+Simply put, a web application is a type of computer program installed on a web server and accessible through a web browser.

 Google web application library.

-Unlike desktop and mobile applications, web applications do not have to be installed on a computer, mobile phone, or tablet.
+Unlike desktop and mobile applications, web applications don't have to be installed on a computer, mobile phone, or tablet.

-They are available in any operating system (e.g., Linux, Windows, macOS), on any device (even a TV), and in any browser.
+They're available in any operating system (e.g., Linux, Windows, macOS), device (even a TV), and browser.

-Although usually full access is provided, there are web applications that for full functionality require:
+Although usually full access is provided, there are web applications that, for full functionality, require the following:

 • Authentication (login and password)